-The ML in relation to the two existing HPGTP's in the region range between 660m and 700m either side of the pipelines.
+The ML in relation to the CRP the ML is approximately 500m either side of the pipelines.
 Therefore, licence holders must discharge their statutory obligations over a significant area well beyond the extent of any pipeline easements.

 AS2885 requires APA to consider community and operational safety aspects in the event of a change in land use or significant increase in population density within the ML of the pipeline.
 This consideration is typically addressed through a Safety Management Study (SMS).
 Where an SMS is required, we strongly recommend that Council, the proponent and APA coordinate to undertake this process so future land use and construction within the ML can be undertaken taking account of any identified safety considerations and in compliance with AS2885 and APA Pipeline Licence statutory obligations.